valkey-io/glide-for-redis/csharp/DEVELOPER.md

 # Developer Guide

-This document describes how to set up your development environment to build and test the GLIDE for valkey C# wrapper.
+This document describes how to set up your development environment to build and test the Valkey GLIDE C# wrapper.

 ### Development Overview